bugzmanov/nes_ebook/src/chapter_3_2.md

 ```

+> Technically, mem_read_u16 doesn't need `&mut self` and can use immutable reference.
+However, later in the book, mem read requests
+> could be routed to external "devices" (such as PPU and Joypads), where reading does indeed modify the state of the simulated device.

 Or by using Rust's [endian support for primitive types](https://doc.rust-lang.org/std/primitive.u16.html#method.from_le_bytes).

 Now we can implement **reset** functionality properly.
 We will have to adjust the `load` and `load_and_run` functions: